San7o/ledger-board/README.md

 sudo docker compose up --build
 ```
 This will create 3 images:
-- `frontend` image, accessible via `$LEDGER_BOARD_FRONTEND:4200`
+- `frontend` image, runnin in `$LEDGER_BOARD_FRONTEND:4200`
-- `backend` image, accessible via `$LEDGER_BOARD_BACKEND:8000`
+- `backend` image, running in `$LEDGER_BOARD_BACKEND:8000`
-- `nginx` image, accessible via `$LEDGER_BOARD_BACKEND:80`
+- `nginx` image, running in `$LEDGER_BOARD_BACKEND:80`

+You should use the nginx server to test the application.
+It's also the only one connected to the host network when running in production.

 The environment values are located in `.env`

+Those containers use volumes, so that they don't copy any data inside: both frontend and backend automatically restart after you make a change in the code.
+This is very handy but avaiavle only for developement, we need a different infrastructure for production.

+# Run in Production

-Those containers use vaolumes, so that they don't copy any data inside.
-Both frontend and backend automatically restart after you make a change.
-For production we can't use shared volumes (kubernetes doesn't let us and It's not a good choice).
-To run the infrastructure for production with docker, run:
+For production we can't use shared volumes (kubernetes doesn't let us and It's not a good choice), to run the infrastructure for production with docker, run:
 ```bash
 sudo docker compose -f docker-compose.production.yaml up --build
 ```
+There are different dockeer configs for production for each container, those contain the string `.production` in the name